 Prerequisites and Entrance Requirements

-Acceptance as a graduate student by the Benjamin T. Rome School of Music is required.
+Acceptance as a graduate student by the Departments of Music is required.
 The applicant must have extensive performance and teaching experience after receiving a master's degree from an accredited institution in piano, vocal accompanying, or chamber music performance.

 The applicant must submit the following to the advisory committee:

 - two letters of recommendation (including one from a professional colleague, not teacher of the applicant) attesting to the applicant's past and potential ability as a concert performer;

 - completed repertoire and professional experience record, obtainable at: academics/incoming-current-music-students/index